chulbioinfo/CSAVanalysis/1.CSAV/README.md

 # Overview
 This script to run 'CSAV' analysis to idenify convergent single amino acid variants (CSAVs) of target species which share a convergent trait you are interested in.
 Based on this script and demo data, you can find CSAVs of avian vocal learners mutually exclusive to amino acids of vocal non-learners.
+## input
 It needs multiple peptide sequence aglinments as input files (as [fasta](https://en.wikipedia.org/wiki/FASTA_format) format).
 As variables in the script, following informations are necessary:
   1. input path
   2. input file format
   3. whole species list
   4. target species list # avian vocal learners
   5. outgroup species list # Rifleman with the uncertainty for vocal learning ability
   6. output path
+## output
 It generates a text file (.txt) as a output with a summary of CSAV analysis and the full amino acids of whole species list at identified CSAV sites.
 - - -